The curtains may be drawn and the fan providing the white-noise, but something’s missing, sleep!

 Checking cortisol and/or melatonin behaviour is a great idea.
 Not only is it affordable, it can be done without contact from home in 7 days.
 The results Graphs will show the times when these hormones are active.
 Armed with this knowledge, we can use established methods to steer our hormones back into their respective lanes and out of each others path if we need to.

-That’s all folk’s, and if you did enjoy this be sure to share it with anyone that appears tired!
+That’s all folks.
+And if you did enjoy this be sure to share it with anyone who appears tired!